kaaproject/kaa-rfcs/0002-data-collection-extension/README.md

 ## Introduction

-The Data Collection Extension is an endpoint-aware [Kaa Protocol](/0001-kaa-protocol/README.md) extension.
+The Data Collection Extension protocol is an endpoint-aware [Kaa Protocol](/0001-kaa-protocol/README.md) extension.

 It is intended to solve the problem of transfering collected data to a server for further storing or processing.